nelci592/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications.md

               Path.Combine(sp.GetService<IWebHostEnvironment>().WebRootPath,  "Reports")
 ````

 and corresponds to the folder *Reports*  in the                *wwwroot*  folder.
 Add the latter to the main application folder if it doesn't exist.
-You may add to the *Reports* folder one of our demo reports that can be found by default in                *{Telerik Reporting installation path}\Report Designer\Examples*.
+You may add to the *Reports*  folder one of our demo reports that can be found by default in                *{Telerik Reporting installation path}\Report Designer\Examples* .

-1. Add a new HTML Page for the Web Report Designer by right-clicking on *wwwroot*               and __Add > New Item... > HTML Page__.
-Name the file __index.html__.
+1. Add a new HTML Page for the Web Report Designer by right-clicking on *wwwroot*                and __Add > New Item... > HTML Page__ .
+Name the file __index.html__ .
 Add the required references to load the font, jQuery, Telerik Kendo UI libraries,               telerikReportViewer and webReportDesigner scripts listed in the example below.
 Finally,               add the initialization of the telerik_WebReportDesigner widget.
 Note that the Web Report Designer container has a minimum width of 1200px.
 The complete report viewer page should look like this:

-    ````HTML
+    ````html
 <!DOCTYPE html>
 <html xmlns="http://www.w3.org/1999/xhtml">
 <head>